advancedresearch/advancedresearch.github.io/blog/2017-10-10-is-it-time-to-think-differently-about-money.md

 1. Money systems are not really this giant monolithic system, but a web of smaller networks
 2. The change only needs to happen gradually and influence new ideas to take it to the next step

-I think the time is up for thinking closer about a such change:
+I think the time is ready for thinking closer about a such change:

 1. The environmental destruction caused by humans is now increasing the probability of causing our own extinction
 2. We have all the ingredients needed for a such change, all is left is finding the right receipt